Unidesk Customer Success Story

 Concludes Belote, "People go into VDI thinking of it as a cost savings opportunity, but itʼs more.
 Itʼs about efficiency.
 Itʼs about providing a better desktop experience for faculty, students and staff.
 The management simplicity offered by Unidesk is enabling us here at Mercer to realize VDI's full potential."

-- App Layers
+- Application Layers

 - More Info